bwest937/bwest937.github.io/VaultHome/wellhrm/5. Items/Cooking Herbs.md

 ---
-slots: 1/10
+slots: 1/4
 ---

 > [!food] `=this.file.name`
 > A custom blend of cooking herbs.
-One serving is enough for one meal for up to 8 people.
+One bundle is enough for one meal.
 >
 > **Slots:** `=this.slots`